-Grzegorz Głuch
+Grzegorz (Greg) Głuch

-Melvin Calvin Laboratory, Room 318 · Berkeley · CA 94720
+Simons Institute for the Theory of Computing, Melvin Calvin Laboratory, Room 318 · Berkeley · CA 94720

 I work on the theoretical aspects of AI, focusing on AI safety and resilience.
 I am a member of the Resilience Research Pod at Simons.
 My research interests also include quantum complexity theory and its connections to physics.